wordofwarning/wordofwarning.org/current/2017-haphazard/programme/index.md

 <a href="http://www.meggj.com" target="_blank">www.meggj.com</a>

 **At 2pm + 3.15pm<br>Nicola Smith | *#work***
 Roll up, roll up and watch the Smith family spin a plate, wear trick slippers, drop toy cars off a ladder, and magic stick letters to the wall.
-Rose-tinted spectacles available!<br>Also, from 2.15pm to 3.15pm drop by and have a go at spinning a plate in *#workshop*.
+Rose-tinted spectacles available!
+**And from 2.15pm to 3.15pm<br>Nicola Smith | *#workshop***
+A drop-in plate-spinning workshop where you can come and have a go, perform in front of the red velver curtain and collect your special prize.
 <a href="http://nsartist.myportfolio.com" target="_blank">nsartist.myportfolio.com</a> | <a href="http://twitter.com/nsartist34" target="_blank">@nsartist34</a> + <a href="http://twitter.com/family_resident" target="_blank">@family_resident</a>

 **From 2.30pm to 3.15pm + from 3.30pm to 4pm<br>Grace Surman + Clare Dearnaley | *Film with Hope***